Chapter 3 Working with tabular data in R

 When your data is stored as a factor, you can use the plot()

 level.
-Let’s look at the number of blacks and whites in the dataset:
+Let’s look at the number of black and white drivers in the stops

-# Coerce the column "driver_race" into a factor
+# We create a new variable with the column "driver_race" as a factor

 Challenge